US fines Hyundai USD 47 mn over dirty diesel engines | Devdiscourse

-South Korean automaker Hyundai will pay a USD 47 million fine for illegally importing and selling dirty diesel engines in violation of American environmental rules, US authorities announced Thursday.
+Washington, Sep 20 (AFP) South Korean shipbuilding and industrial firm Hyundai Heavy Industries will pay a USD 47 million fine for illegally importing and selling dirty diesel engines in violation of American environmental rules, US authorities have announced.
 Between 2012 and 2015, the company imported nearly 2,300 diesel-powered heavy construction vehicles with engines that did not meet US emissions standards, the US Justice Department said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)